AdityaDGDB/Excel-Projects/README.md

-To view the projects in details click on the required project and scroll down.
+view the projects in details click on the required project and scroll down.